Where Should Contact Information be on a Resume?

 You want to always try to keep a consistent type of alignment throughout your resume!

 Psst…need extra help with formatting?
-Check out our guide on How to Choose the Correct Resume Format in 2021!
+Check out our guide on How to Choose the Correct Resume Format.

 Should I List My Full Address?